That dollar amount results from a 19.7% increase from $141.2 billion in 2021.

 Below are exports from Hungary that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Hungary’s goods trail Hungarian importer spending on foreign products.

-Historically, Hungary has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products, particularly crude oil and petroleum gas.
+Historically, Hungary has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products, notably crude oil and petroleum gas.

 Hungarian Export Companies